Cosmetology Continuing Education Schools in Maryland

 By continuing to study, you enhance your skills and familiarize yourself with the latest techniques and styles.
 You can also use continuing education courses to take your career in a new direction, one which can help you continue to grow and move up in the profession.
 For example, you may decide that you want to enter salon management.
 There are continuing education programs that can help you learn the business skills you need to know to apply for jobs as an assistant manager and eventually a manager.
 You can even study ways to enhance your customers' satisfaction!

 Currently, Maryland does not require CEUs to renew licenses, but continuing education hours are always recommended to stay current in the industry.

-Cosmetologists, hair dressers, and hair stylists in Maryland earned an average wage of $25,400 in 2013 according to O*Net.
+Cosmetologists, hair dressers, and hair stylists in Maryland earned an average wage of $28,110 in 2019.
 One of the big advantages of taking continuing education courses is that it will enable you to enhance your skills.
 Often this translates into being able to charge a higher fee.
 And some of the newest skills and techniques are associated with higher than usual fees.
 For example, the hair straightening techniques that have been in vogue for the past three years or so command fees of $250 to $350 for a single treatment.
 So continuing education may help you earn more as well as learn more.

 You can contact the board if you have additional questions about obtaining a Maryland state cosmetology license.